Boarding FAQ/Requirements

 • Vaccinations / Certificate

-Please ensure that your pet receives vaccinations at least 5 days prior to their stay at the Blue Mountain Pets Hotel.
-We require you bring the veterinarian vaccination certificate so we are able to verify, and copy during the check in appointment time.
+Please ensure that your pet receives vaccinations at least 5 days prior to their stay at the Blue Mountain Pets Hotel if they do not currently have up to date vaccines.
+We require you provide the veterinarian vaccination certificate so we are able to verify vaccines (we do not accept booklets with handwritten dates as proof -- it must be a printed certificate or reciept showing expiration dates).
+You can upload a copy on your online account or email us a copy.

 Dogs are to have their Rabies, DHLPP( or equivalent) , and Bordetella (the kennel cough or Bordetella vaccine).